carols10cents/versioned_rails_guides/README.md

     ./versioned-rails-guides.rb

-and this will generate the guides for all the rails versions in the 3.2 series in the `output` directory.
+and this will generate the guides for all the rails versions in the 3.2 series, put them on your gh-pages branch on github, and then they will be available to you at http://your-github-username.github.io/versioned_rails_guides.
+[Check out mine](http://carols10cents.github.io/versioned_rails_guides/) (might be out of date)!

 Future improvements
 -------------------